We're here to help!CALL TODAY: 954-568-3636

 Distracted driving has become one of the top causes of car accidents, both in the state of Florida and throughout the United States.
 This should come as no surprise given the ever-increasing number of distractions that exist in cars today.
 From GPS devices to cell phones that allow you to send and receive texts and emails, there is a lot to do in the car other than focusing on the road.
 Sadly, when you look away and pay attention to anything other than driving, it significantly increases the risk of becoming involved in a crash.

-At The Law Offices of David I. Fuchs, you will find an experienced Fort Lauderdale car accident attorney who is committed to fighting for justice on behalf of each client he accepts the responsibility of representing.
+At David I. Fuchs, Injury & Accident Lawyer, P.A., you will find an experienced Fort Lauderdale car accident attorney who is committed to fighting for justice on behalf of each client he accepts the responsibility of representing.
 Distracted driving isn’t illegal in Florida, which doesn’t have any current bans to prevent drivers from sending and receiving texts as they drive.
 Yet, while the law doesn’t forbid distracted driving, drivers are required to behave with a reasonable degree of caution when operating a vehicle.
 If a driver fails to be reasonably safe and competent because he is distracted, he can be sued for damages when he causes a crash.
 Attorney David I. Fuchs has more than 20 years experience representing clients in car accident cases and can help if you or a loved one has been involved in a distracted driving crash in South Florida.

 “Distracted driving” can involve any type of distraction that impedes the driver’s ability to dedicate 100% of his or her attention to the driving task.
 Common driver distractions include eating and drinking, reading, talking to passengers, looking at maps or a GPS, fiddling with the radio, and – the deadliest distraction of them all – using a handheld cell phone.
 Cell phones are especially dangerous because they take a driver’s eyes off the road, hands off the wheel, and mind off of driving.
 It is against the law to text and drive in Florida, but hundreds of drivers still do so every day.

 It is every driver’s legal duty to pay attention to the road when driving.
 Accepting the responsibility of operating a motor vehicle means agreeing to take reasonable care in preventing injuries to others.
 If a driver only pays partial attention to the task of driving while his or her thoughts, eyes, or hands are elsewhere, he or she is guilty of negligence.
 If this negligence results in a collision that causes serious property damage, injuries, or death, victims may have the right to file a claim against the at-fault driver in the state of Florida.
-The Law Offices of David I. Fuchs can help.
+David I. Fuchs, Injury & Accident Lawyer, P.A. can help.

 According to a 2011 poll conducted by Pew Research, 73% of adults in the U.S. indicated that they send and receive text messages at least occasionally.
 In June of that same year, Distraction.gov indicated that more than 196 million text messages were sent over the course of a single month.
 This was an increase of more than 50 percent when compared with the same month in 2009.